neurospin/phcp-reco/README.md

 #### Stage 1: Prepare Materials (Default, without `--run`)

-This stage generates all necessary materials for reconstruction in the final space, including:
+This stage generates all necessary materials for reconstruction in the final space from T2star modality in the initial space, including:

 - Geometric penalty maps
 - Each modality transformed into the final space